OnkelMarcel/adventofcode-2018/README.md

     <h1>- Advent of code -</h1>
 </div>

 These are my solutions for [adventofcode](https://adventofcode.com/).
 I use this event to become better in python.
-I am still a beginnder in python so dont except good code.
+I am still a beginner in python so don't except good code.